lidofinance/terra-docs/docs/contracts/stLuna_and_bLuna.md

 payment allowances to native tokens.
 This is mainly designed to provide access to other public-key-based accounts.

-There was an issue with race conditions in the original ERC20 approval spec.
+In the original ERC20 approval specifications, there was an issue with race conditions.
-If you had an approval of 50 and I then want to reduce it to 20, I submit a Tx to set the allowance to 20.
-If you see that and immediately submit a tx using the entire 50, you then get access to the other 20.
-Not only did you quickly spend the 50 before I could reduce it, you get another 20 for free.
+If an approval of 50 had previously been set and the user now wished to reduce it to 20, an approval transaction was required.
+While the transaction was being processed, a malicious actor could immediately submit another transaction to drain the initial approval AND the subsequent one for a total of 70.

-The solution discussed in the Ethereum community was an `IncreaseAllowance` and `DecreaseAllowance` operator (instead of `Approve`).
-To originally set an approval, use `IncreaseAllowance`, which works fine with no previous allowance.
+The solution discussed in the Ethereum community was to use an IncreaseAllowance and a DecreaseAllowance operator (instead of Approve).
+IncreaseAllowance can be used to set the initial allowance.
-`DecreaseAllowance` is meant to be robust, that is if you decrease by more than the current allowance (eg. the user spent some in the middle), it will just round down to 0 and not make any underflow error.
+DecreaseAllowance is meant to be robust: if the allowance is decreased by more than the current value (eg. the user spent some in the meantime), it will just round down to 0 and not make any underflow error.

 ### Messages